A Selection Guide · Chemicals Practice

 Gladwin International

-Chemicals executive search, led by former process and commercial operators.
+Chemicals executive search across Indian sites and global parent benches, led by former process and commercial operators.

 Gladwin International's chemicals and materials practice is a research-led, partner-operated executive search firm focused on C-suite and technical leadership hiring across Indian commodity chemicals, specialty chemicals, petrochemicals, and advanced-materials platforms.
-Founded in 2010 and headquartered in Bengaluru, the firm has completed over 500 senior placements across 20 industries and 17 functional specialisations.
+Headquartered in Bengaluru and founded in 2010, it offers the partner-led assurance boards associate with the global retained majors, plus reach those firms cannot claim as their own: India MDs for European and Japanese specialty-chemicals multinationals, leadership for the petrochemical and materials joint ventures foreign groups run with Indian promoters, and returning process, R&D, and EHS leaders fluent in REACH and global product-stewardship regimes.
+With over 500 senior placements across 20 industries and 17 functional specialisations, it earns a Tier-1 seat rather than the local-alternative slot.

 What sets the practice apart